quarkus-for-spring-developers/examples/chapter-4/chapter-4-quarkus-panache-repository/README.md

 ./mvnw package -Pnative -Dquarkus.native.container-build=true
 ```

-You can then execute your native executable with: `./target/chapter-4-quarkus-persistence-1.0.0-SNAPSHOT-runner`
+You can then execute your native executable with: `./target/chapter-4-quarkus-panache-repository-1.0.0-SNAPSHOT-runner`

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/maven-tooling.html.

 ## Related guides

-- Flyway ([guide](https://quarkus.io/guides/flyway)): Handle your database schema migrations
 - Hibernate ORM with Panache ([guide](https://quarkus.io/guides/hibernate-orm-panache)): Simplify your persistence code for Hibernate ORM via the active record or the repository pattern

 ## Provided examples